PJM Glossary

 Phasor Measurement Unit

-A phasor measurement unit (PMU) measures the electrical waves on an electricity grid to determine the health of the system.
+Measures the electrical waves on an electricity grid to determine the health of the system.
 In power engineering, these are also commonly referred to as synchrophasors and are considered one of the most important measuring devices in the future of power systems.

 PJM Control Center

-The equipment, facilities, and personnel used by PJM to coordinate and direct the operation of the PJM RTO and to administer the PJM Interchange Energy Market, including facilities and equipment used to communicate and coordinate with the Market Participants in connection with transactions in the PJM Interchange Energy Market or the operation of the PJM RTO.
+The equipment, facilities and personnel used by PJM to coordinate and direct the operation of the PJM RTO and to administer the PJM Interchange Energy Market, including facilities and equipment used to communicate and coordinate with the market participants in connection with transactions in the PJM Interchange Energy Market or the operation of the PJM RTO.

 PJM Electronic Reporting Compliance System (PERCS)